-Computer errors are common occurrence, and Windows 10 users have reported “CreateProcess Failed Code 740” error on Windows 10.
+Computer errors are a common occurrence, and Windows 10 users have reported “CreateProcess Failed Code 740” error on Windows 10.
 So what is this error and how can we fix it on Windows 10?

-Solution 1 – Run the desired application as administrator
+Solution 2 – Run the desired application as administrator

-Users report that this error occurs when you don’t have enough privileges to run certain application on Windows 10, and if you have this error on your computer, make sure that you’re using administrator account on Windows 10.
+Users report that this error occurs when you don’t have enough privileges to run the certain application on Windows 10, and if you have this error on your computer, make sure that you’re using an administrator account on Windows 10.

 - Find the app that is giving you “CreateProcess Failed Code 740” and right click it.

 - Choose Run as administrator from the menu.